qrtt1/project-prompt-generator/README.md

 ## How it Works ⚙️

-1. The tool scans your project directory, respecting `.gitignore` and custom ignore patterns. 🔍
+1. The tool scans your project directory, respecting `.gitignore`, custom ignore patterns specified by the `CUSTOM_IGNORE_DIRS` environment variable. 🔍
 2. Each file is converted into a markdown file with a header containing the filename and path, followed by the file's content enclosed in a code block with appropriate language highlighting. 📝
 3. Sensitive data in the content is automatically detected and masked with asterisks (*) to protect security